ivanvorobei/SPLarkController/README.md

 # SPLarkController

 Make **settings** for application.
 You can add buttons and switches.
 The amount cells is not limited.
-You can start using project with just two lines of code and easy customization.
+You can start using project with just two lines of code and easy customisation.
 You can download example app [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) from AppStore.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">